flojoy-ai/nodes/TRANSFORMERS/TYPE_CASTING/NP_2_DF/example.md

-In this example, `SKLEARNIMAGE` generates an array that consists of RGB colors.
+In this example, `LINSPACE` generates an array of 100 values.

-This array is then passed to the `NP_2_DF` node, which stacks 3-4 different arrays into a single 2D array.
+This array is then passed to the `NP_2_DF` node, which converts it into a `dataframe` and plotted.

-Finally, this array is converted to `dataframe` type and plots its data.